deanthecoder/ZXSpeculator/README.md

   - Instruction stepping.
   - Breakpoints.
   - Instruction history.
 - **Rollback**: Die in your favourite game?
 Accidentally delete a line of code?
-Continuous recording allows you to 'roll back' to an earlier time.
+Continuous recording allows you to 'roll back' to an earlier time. (`F1` will roll back 5 seconds.)
 ![Rollback](img/Rollback.png)
 - **Theming**: The Sinclair BASIC ROM can be customized to allow for:
   - Classic ZX Spectrum input vs a per-character typing strategy.
 (Courtesy of the [JGH Spectrum 48K ROM](http://mdfs.net/Software/Spectrum/Harston) by J.G.Harston)